 2014: Robert E. Lutz

 The State Bar of California International Law Section named Robert E. Lutz, Professor of Law at Southwestern Law School as the recipient of the 2014 Warren M. Christopher International Lawyer of the Year Award.

 One of legal education’s foremost authorities on international public and private law studies, Professor Lutz has held the top posts in the most influential organizations in the international law community, including Chair of the International Law Sections of the American Bar Association, Association of American Law Schools and Los Angeles County Bar Association, and was co-founder of the State Bar of California International Law Section and Chair of the ABA Task Force on International Trade in Legal Services.
 He has created and edited major legal publications–The International Lawyer, the Ecology Quarterly, the “Year in Review of International Law“, and The California International Practitioner.
 His many pioneering contributions in each of these positions and others, and his efforts on behalf of the American legal profession to liberalize transnational practice internationally are significant accomplishments that have greatly benefitted the international profession.

-The International Law Section honored Professor James A. Gash as the winner of the 2013 Warren M. Christopher International Lawyer of the Year Award.
+The International Law Section honored Professor James A. Gash as the winner of the 2013 Warren M. Christopher International Lawyer of the Year Award during the State Bar’s Annual meeting in October 2013.
 This award is being given to Professor Gash because of his unique efforts over the past several years to help bring the rule of law to Uganda.

 James A. Gash, is a Professor of Law at Pepperdine University School of Law.
 Professor Gash teaches Torts, Evidence, and Legal Ethics.
 Professor Gash also serves as the Director of the Global Justice Program in Pepperdine’s Nootbaar Institute for Law, Religion, and Ethics.
 From 2005 until 2012, he also served as Associate Dean at Pepperdine Law.